-- a) Funds are disbursed on a reimbursement basis after loan closing. - b) Members are required to provide the following information before all disbursements: - Signed final mortgage Closing Disclosure of 1st and 2nd amortizing mortgage loans for purchase of the residence, or, in the case of a purchase of a manufactured home closing documents for the transaction that includes purchase price, loan amount, interest rate, and costs associated with the transaction. - Income Calculation Workbook including all household income. - Third-party documentation verifying the household income.

-- Homebuyer education class certificate for all first-time homebuyers on title, and the course completed prior to closing. - Certificate of Borrower Eligibility signed by the member. - NAHI only Evidence that one of the homebuyers is an enrolled member of a Federally Recognized Tribe, a member of an Alaskan Village or Regional Corporation, or eligible Native Hawaiian. - Copy of the recorded deed restriction. - Home\$tart Copy of the recorded Warranty Deed for conveyance of the property.

-NAHI - Copy of the recorded Warranty Deed or tribal land lease agreement if on tribal land for conveyance of possession of the property.

-- c) If a transaction includes construction or rehabilitation, the Bank will only disburse funds to the member after receipt of the following: - Paid receipts or lien waivers for the entire escrowed amount, and/or - Documentation that escrowed funds have been applied to the principal amount of the first mortgage, or as a credit to the borrower's monthly payment.
+- a) Funds are disbursed on a reimbursement basis after loan closing. - b) Members are required to provide at least the following information before all disbursements: - Signed final mortgage Closing Disclosure of 1st and 2nd amortizing mortgage loans for purchase of the residence, or, in the case of a purchase of a manufactured home closing documents for the transaction that includes purchase price, loan amount, interest rate, and costs associated with the transaction - 2) Income Calculation Workbook including all household income - 3) Third-party documentation verifying the household income - 4) Home\$tart only A Homebuyer education class certificate course, completed prior to closing, for at least one household member listed on the mortgage - NAHI only Evidence that one of the homebuyers is an enrolled member of a Federally Recognized Tribe, a member of an Alaskan Village or Regional Corporation, or eligible Native Hawaiian - 6) Copy of the recorded deed restriction.
+At the Bank's discretion, a legally enforceable retention agreement or mechanism as may be provided - Home\$tart Copy of the recorded Warranty Deed for conveyance of the property - 8) NAHI Copy of the recorded Warranty Deed or tribal land lease agreement if on tribal land for conveyance of possession of the property - c) Rehabilitation and new construction with a program year before January 1, 2023, and January 1, 2024, respectively.
+If a transaction includes construction or rehabilitation, the Bank will only disburse funds to the member after receipt of the following: - 1) Paid receipts or lien waivers for the entire escrowed amount, and/or - 2) Documentation that escrowed funds have been applied to the principal amount of the first mortgage, or as a credit to the borrower's monthly payment

-6. Requirement for Deed Restriction
+7. Requirement for Deed Restriction